Master of Arts

 During the M.A. program’s summer session, an important part of student life is liturgical celebration.
 Morning and Evening Prayer are celebrated each day.
 Join in these common prayers and participate in various ministerial roles, including joining the choir, playing the organ or other instruments, or becoming a cantor.

 Visit the Graduate School's website to fill out the online application.
-There is a fall application deadline of July 15 and spring application deadline of Nov.
+There is a Summer application deadline of April 15, a Fall application deadline of July 15 and a Spring application deadline of Nov.
 15. The summer session for M.A. classes happens in 2 modules each summer, with each “module” equaling a semester.
 Modules are 3 weeks long, so there are 6 weeks altogether.
 We usually suggest that a student complete 12 credits over the course of a 6 week (or 2 module) summer by taking 4 courses (2 each module), 3 credits each.

 For those interested in taking just one or two courses of interest as a non-degree student during the summer months, please go to the Summer Sesson website for information on how to apply and register for summer courses as a non-degree student attached to no specific program.
 The link to the Summer Session website can be found under "Helpful Links" below.